Lewis B, Flinn, M.D.Wilton A. Doane,MD Henry Cadbury

 Mary Stuart Blakely Fisher, MD Photos

 The State of Pennsylvania required a rotating internship, and while I still believe that is the best sort of internship, it was particularly galling to have the reason given that her internship was the reason for refusing to grant her a Pennsylvania license.
 So she got a job at the Philadelphia Veteran's Hospital, and later at Philadelphia General Hospital, the City's charity hospital of three thousand beds.
 Well, she never mentioned this Philadelphia affront to a premier academic Boston institution, but I didn't.
 Perhaps church politics are more vicious still, but this little episode illustrates how very nasty medical politics can get.
+Perhaps it is a feature of the human personality everywhere, but some situations freely tolerate it, while a few others just don't.

 So it wasn't just radiology where she excelled.
 Her father once told me there was nothing she could turn her hand to, where she didn't excel.
 Especially female skills.
 She was past the point of competing with males and beating them, but female skills were something else.
 She was a master cook, a demon housekeeper, a champion seamstress, a masterful dinner partner.
 Athletics were never attempted, because she knew very well that men hate to be beaten at golf or tennis.
 It was the era of Kathryn Hepburn and Grace Kelly, and with a minimum of makeup she turned heads whereever she went with that Bryn Mawr look about her and her painfully simple clothes.
 Several of my classmates, usually from Princeton, were struck dumb by her looks.
-For example, my book editor from Macmillon had a classmate of mine for his doctor.
-That man never married, and confided to the editor that he had been carrying a torch for her, all his life.
-It brought to mind the lines from Congreve, in The Way of the World:
+For example, my book editor from Macmillan had a classmate of mine for his doctor.
+That Park Avenue physician never married, and confided to the editor that he had been carrying a torch for her, all his life.
+It brought to mind the boastful lines from Congreve, in The Way of the World:

-"If there be delight in love, 'Tis when I see, The heart that others bleed for-- bleed for me."
+"If there be delight in love, 'Tis when I see, The heart that others bleed for -- bleed for me."